juankypunk/openrarp/README.md

 Copy the openrarp directory into the DOCUMENT_ROOT

-Rename the file 'config-default.php' to 'config.php' and edit the file according to your needs
+Rename the file 'config-default.php' to 'config.php' and edit the file to suit your needs

-Open a browser and enter the url: http://localhost/openrarp
+Open a browser and enter the following url: http://localhost/openrarp

 User: you@yourdomain

 Passwd: openrarp

 ## ToDo